pinkywafer/Anniversaries/info.md

 The 'anniversaries' component is a Home Assistant custom sensor which counts down to a recurring date such as birthdays, but can be used for any anniversary which occurs annually on the same date.

+Any anniversaries entries configured will be added to the home assistant calendar.
+This also generates the `calendar.anniversaries` entity, which shows information about the next configured anniversary.

 State Returned:

 * The number of days remaining to the next occurance. (or days since last occurence if you have chosen the count up option)